kyma-project/cli/docs/gen-docs/kyma_alpha_verify_module.md

 ## See also

-* [kyma alpha sign](kyma_alpha_sign.md)	 - Signs all module resources from an unsigned module component descriptor that's hosted in a remote OCI registry
+* [kyma alpha verify](kyma_alpha_verify.md)	 - Verifies all module resources from a signed module component descriptor that's hosted in a remote OCI registry